ml6team/AISO-workshop/README.md

 ### Hints

-1. Look at the existing `read_files.py` for inspiration — it already handles PNG files.
+1. Create a new file `my_agent/tools/read_pdf.py`.
-2. Create a new function (in the same file or a new one) that reads a PDF and returns its text content.
+2. Write a Python function that takes a file path, reads the PDF, and returns its text content.
 3. Consider libraries like `PyMuPDF` (`fitz`), `pdfplumber`, or `pypdf`.
 You'll need to add your chosen library to the project dependencies:
    ```bash
    uv add <library-name>